Aryesh-M/Learn/SQL Server.md

 >  Select Month('01/31/2012') -- Returns 1
 >
 > ```
-> DateName(DatePart, Date) - Returns a string, that represents a part of the given date.
+> **DateName(DatePart, Date):** - Returns a string, that represents a part of the given date.
 This functions takes 2 parameters.
 The first parameter DatePart specifies, the part of the date, we want.
 The second parameter, is the actual date, from which we want the part of the date.
 > ``sql
 > Select DATENAME(Day, '2012-09-30 12:43:46.837')     -- Returns 30
 > Select DATENAME(WEEKDAY, '2012-09-30 12:43:46.837') -- Returns Sunday